Ved Vignan Mahavidyapeeth De-Addiction and Research Centre

 Helping persons with substance abuse problems to develop a positive attitude to reform themselves independently.

-Helping them to rehabilitate socially and for gainful employment.
+Helping them to rehabilitate socially and motivate them for gainful employment.

 Assist family members to understand the dynamics of drug and alcohol dependant individuals.